arivera12/PdfMakeNet/README.md

 ```
 ## Issues

-I you find any bug or issue please file an issue I will fix it as soon as posible.
+If you find any bug or issue please file an issue I will fix it as soon as posible.

 ## Pull Request

-Pull request are welcome.
+Pull requests are welcome.
 Please submit a pull request letting me know if is a bug fix or new feature.

 ## License
 MIT